akashkumar500/HTML-Coding/README.md

-# Code_With_Akash_HTML
+# HTML-Coding

-Welcome to the `Code_With_Akash_HTML` repository!
+Welcome to the `HTML-Coding` repository!
 This project showcases various HTML projects and templates developed by Akash.
 It is intended to serve as a resource for learning, experimenting, and sharing HTML code.

 ## Introduction